'Fixer' in massive point-shaving scheme that rigged college basketball games pleads guilty

 "Smith had a leadership role in the scheme, particularly in recruiting, managing, and paying players for their roles," prosecutors said.

-With players agreeing to take a dive, Smith and his cohorts "helped to arrange for large wagers to be placed on those games, betting against the team whose player or players they had bribed to engage in this point-shaving scheme," the prosecutors said.
+With players agreeing to take dives, Smith and his cohorts "helped to arrange for large wagers to be placed on those games, betting against the team whose player or players they had bribed to engage in this point-shaving scheme," prosecutors said.

 The point-shaving operation involved "more than 39 players on more than 17 different NCAA Division I men’s basketball teams who then fixed and attempted to fix more than 29 NCAA games," according to prosecutors.

-The bribery charge carries a maximum sentence of 5 years behind bars, wire fraud tops out at 20 years and the firearms violation could bring up to 20 years in prison.
+The bribery charge carries a maximum sentence of five years behind bars, wire fraud tops out at 20 years, and the firearms violation could bring up to 20 years.

 ×